The Ultimate Guide to Credit Cards

 Whether you’re booking a hotel room online or looking to rent a car, a secured credit card can be used just as an unsecured card can, except in one of the following scenarios:

-• Your secured card is a Discover card, but where you’re attempting to transact doesn’t accept Discover.
+• Your secured card is a Mastercard, but where you’re attempting to transact doesn’t accept Mastercard.

 • You forgot to pay your bill, and now your account is frozen due to nonpayment.